cnllab/alice-eeg-shared/README.md

 EEG data were collected from March 2015 to December 2016 at the University of Michigan [Computational Neurolinguistics lab](http://sites.lsa.umich.edu/cnllab).
 Signals were recorded from 61 actively amplified electrodes in a equidistant layout (easycap M10), filtered  between 0.01 and 200 Hz and digitized at 500 Hz with a actiCHamp amplifier.
 A bipolar vertical EOG over the left eye (`VEOG`) was also collected along with a digitized copy of the acoustic input (`AUD`).

-Adult participants listened to 12 m audiobook recording of *Alice in Wonderland*, chapter 1 over insert earphones (Etymotic EA-2) at a loudness of 45 dB above individually-determined hearing threshold.
+Adult participants listened to a 12 m audiobook recording of *Alice in Wonderland*, chapter 1 over insert earphones (Etymotic EA-2) at a loudness of 45 dB above individually-determined hearing threshold.
 The audio file was divied into 12 segments and a digital trigger was sent at the onset of each segment.
 The audio stimulus is available with the raw data as `audio.zip`

-Full details of materials, participants, and data collection procedures can be found at:
+Full details on the materials, participants, and data collection procedures can be found at:

 > Brennan, J. R., & Hale, J. T. (2019).
 Hierarchical structure guides rapid linguistic predictions during naturalistic listening.
 PLoS ONE, 14(1), e0207741. <https://doi.org/10.1371/journal.pone.0207741>